xavdid/website/posts/afterparty-s2-puzzle-guide/index.md

 _The Afterparty_ was one of my [favorite shows of 2022](/blog/post/favorite-media-2022/#the-afterparty).
 I loved its ensemble cast and genre-bending presentation as it detailed the events of a murderous high school reunion, but its intricate puzzles are what really put it over the top for me.
 Unbeknownst to us at the time of our first watch-through, each episode had a visual clue as to who _didn't_ commit the murder (each with the pattern `NOT ___`).

-For season 2, they dialed it up.
+For season 2, puzzle creators Dave Shukan and David Kwong dialed it up.
 This season chronicled the mystery of a murder at the wedding of Grace and Edgar, with a couple of returning cast members and a bunch of kooky new characters.
 Each episode has two tricky puzzles hidden in the background (or sometimes foreground!), and one of those puzzles leads the solver to yet a third.
 If you solve _that_ one (the hardest/most involved of the 3), you get a word or short phrase that eventually fed into a meta-puzzle.
-Truly, the writing/puzzle team outdid themselves.
+Truly, they outdid themselves.
+You can read more about them on [David Kwong's Substack](https://davidkwong.substack.com/i/136609257/the-afterparty-season-puzzle-hunt).
+His post also includes a link to [all of the puzzle PDFs](https://drive.google.com/file/d/1b07sB1Y133fUNRmkxIFZ29DrHAsVFoEf/view), which can be solved as a standalone puzzle hunt (without any knowledge of the show).

 Vicky and I solved most of these on our own, but we also collaborated with the folks on [/r/TheAfterPartyTV](https://old.reddit.com/r/TheAfterPartyTV/) and occasionally turned to them for hints and help.
 Our personal strengths lent themselves to some of these puzzles and left us a little stumped on others.
 There were a ton of them!
 And some were super hard!